Th3T3chn0G1t/Genstone/README.md

 ## About

-*Most of this is my own conjecture at the time of writing.
-I have plans to conduct more formal research into the topic but consider this a conceptual testing-ground*

 Genesis is an application engine attempting to use a different paradigm that can be more generally applied to the entire engine API, and indeed application design in general if I find the system to be effective, in order to create an "elegant" solution to the APIs design and interface.

 The basic concept is that Genesis applications consist of a tree, where each node has a type.
 For each node type there is a global callback that handles updating nodes every time the application tree is updated.